Mrredstone5230/StructureCompass/README.md

 # StructureCompass
 This spigot plugin gives a compass to track a certain structure type!
-The commpass can have a "give" price and the plugin also supports [Vault](https://www.spigotmc.org/resources/vault.34315/).
+The compass can have a "give" price and the plugin also supports [Vault](https://www.spigotmc.org/resources/vault.34315/).

 Permissions:
  - structure-compass.use: Required to use the plugin command.
 True by default.